 SPORT AND DEVELOPMENT

-One should not underestimate the power of sport in the development and the healing of children and youth.
+One should not underestimate the power of sport in the development and healing of children and youth.
 Much research has been done to show a connection between sport and development and peace, especially in youth (UN, 2016).
 Sports support gender empowerment and improve conflict resolution abilities (UN, 2016).
 These are just a few examples of why the HL Chitwan programs are so much more than just playtime.
 These are programs give opportunities to children to experience liberation and hope as they grow.

 This type of transformation would not be possible without our amazing staff, Loveson, Indra and Bishal, along with three interns and a dozen volunteers.
 They pour love and light into these children’s lives and along with providing opportunities to learn, grow and experience joy.